justUmen/ComfyUI-BjornulfNodes/README.md

 But what does that mean ???
 When you use a loop (♻), the loop will use the same seed for each iteration.
 (That is the point, it will keep the same seed to compare results.)
 Even with `randomize` for `control_after_generate`, it is still keep the same seed for every loop, it will change it only when the workflow is done.
-Simple example without using random seed node :
+Simple example without using random seed node : (Both images have different prompt, but same seed)

 ![Text with random Seed 1](screenshots/random_seed_1.png)

 So if you want to force using another seed for each iteration, you can use this node in the middle.
 For example, if you want to generate a different image every time. (aka : You use loop nodes not to compare or test results but to generate multiple images.)
-Use it like that for example :
+Use it like that for example : (Both images have different prompt AND different seed)

 ![Text with random Seed 2](screenshots/random_seed_2.png)